Tomtiko04/Dashboard-Kit/README.md

-# Ogunneye oyinkansola - Admin-Dashboard-UI-Kit
+# Ogunneye Oyinkansola - Admin-Dashboard-UI-Kit

 ## Welcome! 👋
-Thanks for checking out this Dashboard-UI-kit.
+Thank you for checking out this Dashboard-UI-kit.

 ## Acess to the form